null-open-security-community/Documentation/CODE_OF_CONDUCT.md

 ### Sales and Marketing:
 * NO SALES PITCH.
 You can contact the members one on one separately ONLY if that member shows his/her intention of buying any new solution; This group is only for knowledge sharing.
 We support each other without any commercial intention.
 We have not created this platform for sales lead, consulting and brand promotion;
 * NO PRODUCT and/or SERVICE PROMOTION.
 No DIRECT or INDIRECT promotion of product or services in the group.
 * NO BRAND PROMOTION.
 Repeated sharing of publicly available information through a company’s URL by its employees or associates will be considered as brand promotion.
+However, as an exception, the null organization can showcase information related to the official partners.

 ### Job Posts:
 * OPEN POSITION.
 Announcement of open positions.
 The purpose of this group is not to engage in the solicitation of employment by its members.
 However, this group permits its members to post open position(s) along with an accurate point of contact for further discussion in order to avoid any further discussion within the group.
 Interested members should contact the point of contact separately outside the group and avoid any further discussion within the group; Please make use of [the null jobs forum](https://jobs.null.community/) for the purpose.